mohalkarushikesh/AI-ML-Engineer-Notes/Cheatsheets/docker.md

 | Status | Meaning |
 |--------|---------|
 | `U` (In Use) | At least one container (running or stopped) was created from this image — cannot delete the image until the container is removed |

+Solution — create a new container correctly
+- bashsudo docker run -it --name my_ubuntu ubuntu bash This time it will have OpenStdin: true and Tty: true, so bash will stay alive when you start/stop it.
+Then to reuse it next time:
+- bashsudo docker start -i my_ubuntu